richardlford/build-path-prefix-map-spec/spec.in.rst

-Consumers MUST ensure that, at minimum: for all (*source*, *target*) prefix pairs in the parsed list, with rightmost pairs taking priority: strings in the final build output, that represent build-time paths derived from "source", instead appear to represent potential run-time paths derived from "target".
+Consumers MUST ensure that, at minimum: for all (*source*, *target*) prefix pairs in the parsed list, with rightmost pairs taking priority: strings in the final build output, that represent build-time paths derived from *source*, instead appear to represent potential run-time paths derived from *target*.

 As a consequence, consumers MUST apply mappings as above, regardless of whether the *source* prefix ends with a directory separator or not.